 As a result of the Board refreshment initiative, we announced that Sven A. Wehrwein joined the Board in November 2016 and that Regina E. Groves and B. Kristine Johnson were appointed to the Board of Directors in March 2017.
 In addition, we announced that Michael D. Hooven and Karen P. Robards, two existing members of the Board of Directors, would not stand for re-election at the 2017 Annual Meeting of Stockholders.
-In February 2018, we announced that Richard M. Johnston and Elizabeth D. Krell, Ph.D., two existing members of the Board of Directors, would assume the position of Chairman of the Board effective May 22, 2018.
+In February 2018, we announced that Richard M. Johnston and Elizabeth D. Krell, Ph.D., two existing members of the Board of Directors, would not stand for re-election and that Scott W. Drake would assume the position of Chairman of the Board effective May 22, 2018.
 Effective May 22, 2018, we expect that the size of the Board will reduce to eight members as a result of the actions taken in connection with the refreshment initiative.